jrandj/aws-security-specialty/README.md

     * KMS cannot be used as the management of the keys will be within AWS.
 S3 Server Side encryption is not applicable as it does not generate or manage cryptographic keys.
 CloudHSM allows you to securely generate, store, and manage cryptographic keys.

 1. You have an EC2 instance in a private subnet that needs to access the KMS service privately within the AWS network.
 Which of the following methods can help to fulfil this requirement, keeping security in perspective?
-    * An Internet Gateway should not be used because if it is a private subnet the intention is that it cannot access the internet.
+    * An Internet Gateway should not be used because if it is a private subnet the intention is that it cannot access the Internet.
 An AWS VPN is not relevant as that is for connecting on-premises environments to AWS.
 VPC Peering is also not relevant as that is used for communication between several VPCs and would not help in this scenario.
 A VPC endpoint should be used to establish communication between your VPC and AWS KMS.

 1. You are working as an AWS administrator of your company.
 As part of code deployment, you have provisioned EC2 instances with EBS volumes being encrypted using customer-managed CMK.
 The automatic key rotation is enabled.
 When will the KMS key be rotated automatically?
     * The customer-managed CMK gets rotated automatically every 365 days (only if it is enabled, which it is).